Reflections on Multi Culturalism

 I took a complimentary copy of the just published Sculpting the Elephant to Caroline Henney in Oxford’s Antiques on High because she inspired a character in the book.
 Another trader called Amanda Fore flipped through it and read the dedication to anyone with a partner from a different country, religion, colour.
 Amanda reacted emotionally and said, ‘Glenn, my late husband, was African/American.’
 And stories poured out of her.
 They feared threats of violence in his native Alabama so he chose to settle in the UK.
 They faced prejudice not just from some white people but from some black people too but they enjoyed a happy marriage.

 Following your heart entails risk.
 My friend Thomas’s parents grew up in Germany .
 His father was Jewish and his mother Christian.
 They were lucky to escape Nazi Germany to the UK to live fulfilled lives, unlike most fellow German Jews.
-The kind of polarisation we have seen in recent years thanks to the rise of nationalistic politics of the likes of Donald Trump is a threat to a tolerant society where marriages like mine, Amanda’s, Nancy’s and Fopin’s can thrive.
+Polarisation due to the rise of nationalistic politics of the likes of Donald Trump is a threat to a tolerant society where marriages like mine, Amanda’s, Nancy’s and Fopin’s can thrive.

 Recent research into prehistoric men has indicated that we maligned them thinking they were violent an unwelcoming of strangers.
 The evidence is pointing to the opposite.
 Tribalism and hostility to strangers arose with farming and settled communities owning land and property.
 Making enemies of the ‘other’ comes with a desire to protect property rights and accumulate power .